Chelyocarpus repens: A comprehensive Growing Guide for Enthusiasts & Collectors.

 Light Requirements

 Chelyocarpus repens, as an understory palm native to Amazonian rainforests, is adapted to filtered light conditions.
 It thrives in low to moderate light levels that mimic the dappled sunlight reaching the forest floor.
 Direct, intense sunlight is likely to cause leaf burn and stress for this species.
-The optimal light condition would be bright indirect light or dappled shade, similar to what it would receive in its natural habitat beneath the rainforest canopy.
+The optimal light condition would be bright indirect light or dappled shade.
+The silvery-white undersides of C. repens leaves may help maximize light capture in low-light conditions.

 Artificial Lighting for Indoor Cultivation